How to Get More Money from a Car Accident Settlement

 • Document everything immediately after your accident, including medical treatments, lost wages, and property damage

-• Never accept the first settlement offer, as initial offers typically represent only 10-30% of actual claim value
+• Never accept the first settlement offer, as initial settlement offers may not reflect all potential considerations

 • Calculate total damages including future medical costs, lost earning capacity, and pain and suffering before negotiating

-• Consider hiring an attorney for serious injuries or complex cases, as represented claimants receive 3-4 times higher settlements
+• Consider hiring an attorney for serious injuries or complex cases, as legal representation may be helpful in more complex or serious cases

 • Be patient during the settlement process—thorough preparation and strategic negotiation lead to significantly better outcomes